Hannah Kearney

 Hannah Angela Kearney (born February 26, 1986) is an American mogul skier who won a gold medal at the 2010 Winter Olympics and a bronze medal at the 2014 Winter Olympics.

 Early life, family and education

 Kearney was born in Dartmouth-Hitchcock Medical Center in Hanover, New Hampshire, to Jill (née Gass) and Tom Kearney.
 They met while attending McGill University in Montreal, Quebec, Canada.
 She was raised in Norwich, Vermont (and continues to live there).
 Her mother is active in promoting youth sports as the director of the Town of Norwich Recreation Department.
 Hannah began skiing at age two.
 She considers herself "half-Canadian" because her mother grew up in Montreal and she has relatives living in Vancouver and Montreal.

-Kearney skiied for Waterville Valley BBTS and graduated from Hanover High School.
+Kearney skied for Waterville Valley BBTS and graduated from Hanover High School.
 She studied at Dartmouth College as a member of the class of 2015.

 Career

 Kearney was the national junior moguls champion in 2002.
 She made her first World Cup appearance on January 11, 2003, finishing 26th.